LapTopGaming00/LapTopGaming00/README.md

 - 👋 Hi, I’m @LapTopGaming00
 - 👀 I’m interested in frontend developing
-- 🌱 I’m currently learning html css js
+- 🌱 I’m currently learning js
 - 💞️ I’m looking to collaborate on IT-PARK
 - 📫 How to reach me tg::@LapTopGamin